guanquann/Stocksera/README.md

 # Setting up database and configs in http://localhost:8000/tasks
 # Ensure that MYSQL_HOST is set to your local MYSQL hostname
 py setup/local.py

+# Run application
+# DO ENSURE THAT YOU HAVE ALL THE API KEYS NECESSARY IN http://localhost:8000/setup/ TO PREVENT UNWANTED ERRORS.
+py manage.py runserver
 ```

 #### Setting up WITH Docker